Emergency Medical Services

 Bachelor Degree Option

 PCC’s fully online Bachelor of Applied Science degree in Advanced Paramedic Practitioner is designed for certified paramedics who have completed an associate degree in Emergency Medical Services or Paramedicine from an accredited college and wish to continue their education and obtain a bachelor’s degree.
-Our program gives you the option of advancing your degree without leaving the field of EMS or going into management.
+Our program lets you build on the paramedic experience you have gained by offering a bachelor’s degree that gives you full credit for your paramedic education.

 Our experienced instructors provide a student-centered online learning environment designed to enhance career opportunities.
 You will engage in self-directed learning activities and gain specialized knowledge in critical care, community and behavioral paramedicine.
 Arrangements for the clinical component of the program can be made in the area where you live.